-Walking up the stairs has become increasingly difficult for Andrea, a late-onset Tay-Sachs disease patient.
+Walking up the stairs has become increasingly difficult for Andrea, who lives with late-onset Tay-Sachs disease.
 Tay-Sachs disease is a type of GM2-gangliosidosis, a subgroup of lysosomal storage disorders that progressively destroy nerve cells in the brain and spinal cord.
 Due to her decreased mobility, Andrea recently made the decision to move into a ranch-style house in Florida.

 While she loves to spend her free time reading by the pool, Andrea admits that comprehending books has become more challenging.
 She finds that she has to spend a lot of time concentrating to fully understand the storylines.

 These aren’t the only lifestyle changes Andrea has experienced since she was diagnosed.
 She has also had her driver’s license taken away because she is unable to focus at the wheel, and her social life has suffered as her speech problems have worsened.

 “My voice is hard to understand.
 I’m not sure if it drove people away,” Andrea wonders.

 Late-onset Tay-Sachs disease occurs less frequently than the more well-known phenotypes of the condition, infantile Tay-Sachs and juvenile Tay-Sachs.
 When Andrea received her diagnosis, she had never heard of late-onset Tay-Sachs.
 “There is not a lot of information,” she explains.
 “Most research is focused on juveniles.”

 Thankfully, she was able to meet other late-onset patients through the National Tay-Sachs & Allied Diseases Association (NTSAD) patient organization, attending in-person conferences and more recently, Zoom events.
 Andrea admits that at first, she was scared to go to conferences because she didn’t want to face how her symptoms might progress.

 Today, however, her outlook and approach to the future are somewhat different.
 “Take it one day at a time,” she advises.